halilduygulu/redis-ratelimit/README.md

   It uses ZSET data type of Redis to count for every key.
 Multiple increments in a millisecond is supported.

   There are 2 implementations for Node.js and [Java](https://github.com/halilduygulu/redis-sliding-window-counter).
-You can add others with PR.

   Originally forked from https://github.com/chriskinsman/redis-ratelimit